huggingface/huggingface_hub/docs/source/en/guides/cli.md

 ## huggingface-cli download

-Use the `huggingface-cli download` command from the terminal to directly download files from the Hub.
+Use the `huggingface-cli download` command to download files from the Hub directly.
 Internally, it uses the same [`hf_hub_download`] and [`snapshot_download`] helpers described in the [Download](./download) guide and prints the returned path to the terminal.
 In the examples below, we will walk through the most common use cases.
 For a full list of available options, you can run:

 ```bash
 huggingface-cli download --help